The 14-day cooling-off period, in plain English

 From the moment you accept a quote, you have 14 days to cancel for any reason.
 No penalty, no questions, no reason required.
 The card authorisation is released, the provider is notified, and the job is closed.
 The right is unconditional.

 Past the 14-day mark, cancellation moves into the platform's late-cancel rules.
-If the provider has not started, you can still cancel — but a 10% fee applies to the agreed quote amount.
-The WorkMate service fee is excluded from that calculation.
+If the provider has not started, you can still cancel — but a 10% late-cancellation fee applies, calculated on the agreed quote amount.

 Once the provider has begun the work — keys collected, tools on site — cancellation as such is no longer the right concept.
 You would open a dispute instead, and the standard 14-day post-completion dispute window applies.
 Held funds are not released while a dispute is active.